gerbilsinspace/strategy-pattern/README.md

+---
-# Strategy Pattern
+title: Strategy Pattern
+date: '2019-07-11T22:34:00.000Z'
+tags: 'Object Orientated Programming'
+---

+I'm currently working through Head First Design Patterns by Eric Freeman and Elisabeth Robson.
+It's good, and pretty challenging to translate to JS.
+The section on strategy pattern can be found in the introductory chapter: Welcome to Design Patterns.

-You can view the example code at my [github](https://github.com/gerbilsinspace/strategy-pattern)
+I attempted to follow along using JS, although the examples are written in Java.
+You can find the result at my [github](https://github.com/gerbilsinspace/strategy-pattern).

 The Strategy pattern lets you decouple functionality from an object.
 Doing so lets you reuse an object without gaining unwanted functionality.
 If you wanted to make a rubber duck from a duck object, you wouldn't want the rubber duck to fly.
 Passing in a custom fly method during creation would prevent this.